Svalbaz/Neverwinter/sessions/session-03.md

   - Spotted large, ugly bandits entering it

 - **Qelline Alderleaf**, local farmer:
-  - Escorted the party through her farm
+  - Escorted the party through their farm
 - Directions given by Carp:
   - Southeast edge of the farm
   - Follow the eastern path